How to frame cross stitch in an embroidery hoop

-Framing in a hoop is a simple, cheap and effective way to show off your finished stitching while giving a nod to its handcrafted origins.
+Framing in a hoop is a simple, cheap and effective way to show off your finished stitching and there are lots of cross stitch patterns that look great displayed in a hoop.
 There are also lots of ways that you can decorate your hoop and really add an extra layer of personalisation.
 See our hoop decorating tutorials for further inspiration.

 Things you'll need